LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

   * 'At Will' is an exception to this, and is always to be considered optional.
   * If a mandatory trigger condition is met, a responsible party SHOULD begin an instance of the VOP.

-#### VOP Other Requirements
+##### VOP Other Requirements
 * A VOP MAY have more detailed requirements or prerequisites than can be easily summarized into the VOP definition format.
 * Any requirements of this nature should be detailed under a specific heading in the same, or another RPIP.
   * This heading should then be referenced in the VOP definition under 'Other Requirements'.

-### VOP Common Requirements
-This section lists requirements and common rules that apply to all usage of the VOP framework.

-* The result of any VOP instance SHALL NOT be considered valid until it is made publicly accessible via the communication mediums commonly used by the Rocket Pool DAOs.

-### VOP Usage
-This section describes how to interact with the VOP framework in a given RPIP.

-#### VOP Definitions
-* A VOP definition contains the elements that make up a particular variety of VOP.
-  * For example, the VOP-GMC-MEMBERSELECT definition describes how GMC elections take place.
-* A VOP definition MUST include the elements defined in the VOP Elements section of this specification.
-* A VOP definition SHOULD follow the template defined in the VOP Definition Template section of this specification.
-* If use of the VOP framework is deemed appropriate, a VOP definition MUST be included in the RPIP in which the process is described.
+---

-#### VOP Instances
+### VOP Instances
-* A VOP instance is an instanciation of a VOP definition.
+A VOP instance is an instanciation of a VOP definition.
-  * For example, VOP-GMC-MEMBERSELECT-1 is a GMC election, with candidates, a vote, results, etc.
+> For example, VOP-GMC-MEMBERSELECT-1 is a GMC election, with candidates, a vote, results, etc.

-* When a VOP instance is triggered, it SHALL be assigned the next free ID number by the responsible party.
+When a VOP instance is triggered, it SHALL be assigned the next free ID number by the responsible party.
   * ID numbers are unique per VOP definition, start at 1, and increment by 1.
   * VOP ID's MUST be appended to the VOP code with a hyphen.

+---

-#### VOP Records
+### VOP Records
-* A VOP record contains the result of a concluded VOP instance.
+A VOP record contains the result of a concluded VOP instance.
-  * For example, the results of VOP-GMC-MEMBERSELECT-1 formatted into the appropriate record section.
+> For example, the results of VOP-GMC-MEMBERSELECT-1 formatted into the appropriate record section.

-* A VOP record section MUST be included in the RPIP in which a VOP is defined.
+A VOP record section MUST be included in the RPIP in which a VOP is defined.
   * The VOP record section SHOULD follow the template defined in the VOP Record Template section of this specification.

-* When a VOP instance concludes, its outcome MUST be recorded in the appropriate VOP record section by the RPIP Editors.
+When a VOP instance concludes, its outcome MUST be recorded in the appropriate VOP record section by the RPIP Editors.
   * A VOP Record MUST include the date the VOP concluded.
   * A VOP Record MUST include an appropriate URL link indicating the outcome of the VOP.
   * A VOP Record MUST include a brief, human-readable summary of the outcome.

+---

-#### VOP Overview
+### VOP Overview
-* The VOP Overview is a summary of defined VOPs within Rocket Pool.
+The VOP Overview is a summary of defined VOPs within Rocket Pool.
-  * For example, a Living informational RPIP that lists the currently defined VOPs and the RPIPs they are attached to.
+> For example, a Living informational RPIP that lists the currently defined VOPs and the RPIPs they are attached to.

-* A VOP Overview MUST exist as a living, informational RPIP maintained by the RPIP Editors.
+A VOP Overview MUST exist as a living, informational RPIP maintained by the RPIP Editors.

-* Whenever an RPIP is ratified, the RPIP Editors MUST update the VOP Overview RPIP to include an entry for any newly ratified VOPs.
+Whenever an RPIP is ratified, the RPIP Editors MUST update the VOP Overview RPIP to include an entry for any newly ratified VOPs.
   * The VOP Overview entry SHOULD follow the template defined in the VOP Overview Entry Template section of this specification.

+---

+### VOP Common Requirements
+This section lists requirements and common rules that apply to all usage of the VOP framework.

+* The result of any VOP instance SHALL NOT be considered valid until it is made publicly accessible via the communication mediums commonly used by the Rocket Pool DAOs.

+---

+### VOP Templates and Examples
+This section contains templates and examples to be used when interacting with the VOP framework.

-### VOP Definition Template
+#### VOP Definition Template
 ```
 ### <VOP CODE>
 This is a voted operational process (VOP) definition, see RPIP-vop for more information.